edap/edap.github.com/_posts/2013-01-12-tdd-in-rails.md

   gem 'capybara'
 end
 {% endhighlight ruby %}
-As you ca see we have added also Capybara, Cucumber, FactoryGirls and DatabaseCleaner, during this post we will see how and when use them.
+Notes, we have added also Capybara, Cucumber, FactoryGirls and DatabaseCleaner, during this post we will see how and when use them.
 Now running "rails generate rspec:install" to preare your application for the testing you will have this files .rspec, the spec/spec_helper.rb, and the folder spec, that is used to store the test files.
 You can safely remove the folder "test", if you have created your app without the flag "-T".<br />
 To write the rspec files from scratch, we will create a controller with some view.<br />
 To do so, we will use the flag "--no-test-framework" to suppress the generation of the default Rspec tests.